LeviGaming1248/MFNVR/README.md

 - Copy all files from the provided zip into the My Friendly Neighborhood folder.
 - Make sure either Oculus app or SteamVR is the active OpenXR runtime, Others are untested.
 - Open Steam, press play and put on your VR headset.
+- It is highly recommended to set FOV to about 100.